Paramanga Ernest Yonli: Economic promotion of Burkina Faso overseas

 The most significant results of this came after the visit to Canada.
 It was during this visit that major gold mines were opened, including the first gold mine in Taparko (Sanmatenga province).
 By 2009, six gold mines were operational, placing gold at the top of the list of products exported from the country, ahead of cotton.
-Currently, a new mining code is in the process of being adopted, with a view to striking a balance between the profits made by miners, the government and the local populations.
+Currently, a new mining code is in the process of being adopted, to strike a balance between the profits made by miners, the government and the local populations.

 Achievements within the Economic and Social Council

 Since 2012, as President of the Economic and Social Council, Yonli has published various reports including: